Advanced safety filter based on SOS Control Barrier and Lyapunov Functions: Specifications and Problem statement

 \subsection{CBF and CLF conditions formalizing the specifications}

-\afterReviewChangedBox{We employ control Lyapunov and barrier functions to encode the specification from the previous subsection by introducing energy-like scalar functions.
-In the process, we define the safe set as the intersection of zero-sublevel sets of multiple continuously differentiable functions to closely fit the algebraic structure of the allowable set
+We employ control Lyapunov and barrier functions to encode the specification from the previous subsection by introducing energy-like scalar functions.
+In the process, we define the safe set as the intersection of zero-sublevel sets of multiple continuously differentiable functions

-where $w_i \in R[x]$, $i \in \mathcal I_t$, are scalar polynomials, and their zero-sublevel sets $\mathcal X_{a,i} := \{ x \mid w_i(x) \leq 0 \}$ are assumed to be compact.
-This compactness condition is important for applying Putinar's P-satz in the following section of the paper, and it is not restrictive for the applications we have in mind.}
+where $w_i \in R[x]$ are scalar polynomials, and $\mathcal X_{a,i} := \{ x \mid w_i(x) \leq 0 \}$ denotes the corresponding zero-sublevel set.
+We assume that each set $\mathcal{X}_{a,i}$ is compact, which ensures that their intersection $\mathcal{X}_a$ is also compact.
+This compactness condition is important for the derivation of the SOS constraints, and it is well aligned with our intended application scenarios, where state constraints are typically bounded.

-\afterReviewChangedBox{The forward invariance property of the safe set can be asserted by a scalar function $B(x)$ defined as the point-wise maximum of a set of continuously differentiable functions $B_i: \R^n \to \R$ indexed by $\mathcal I_t$:
+The forward invariance property of the safe set can be asserted by a scalar function $B(x)$ defined as the point-wise maximum of a set of continuously differentiable functions $B_i: \R^n \to \R$ indexed by $\mathcal I_{n_{\!B}}$:

 such that the safe set is given by the intersection of the individual zero-sublevel sets: